shinken-monitoring/mod-webui/contributing.md

    - an helpful title - use descriptive keywords in the title and body so others can find your bug (avoiding duplicates).
    - a precise description - steps to reproduce the problem, with actual vs. expected results
-   - specifify : WebUI Version, OS version, Web browser and version
+   - specify : WebUI Version, OS version, Web browser and version

-* If the problem happens with specific code, link to test files (gist.github.com is a great place to upload code).

-> Screenshots are very helpful if you're seeing an error message or a UI display problem.
+> Screen shots are very helpful if you're seeing an error message or a UI display problem.
 (Just drag an image into the issue description field to include it).

 ## Contributing

-Largely inspired by this model: http://nvie.com/posts/a-successful-git-branching-model/
+Mainly inspired by this model: http://nvie.com/posts/a-successful-git-branching-model/

 ### Main development rules